naisutech/react-tree/README.md

 ## Features

-- **NEW** v2 rebuilt in typescript
-- **NEW** extensible/customisable state controls via render props (see **Adding controls** below)
-- supports dark (default), light theme, and _custom themeing_ (see **Theming** below)
-- **NEW** redesigned theming object for easier customization
-- supports three sizes: _full width_, _half width_ and _narrow (33%)_
-- supports full-height or content-height vertical sizing (flex-box based)
+- Written in Typescript will full typings exported from package
+- Theming support for almost all parts of the components appearance, (**NEW** including partial theming) (see **Theming** below)
+- Use as an uncontrolled component with `defaultSelectedNodes` and `defaultOpenNodes` or a completely controlled component with `selectedNodes` and `openNodes` props with `onEvent` listeners
+- Fully stylable container for fixed width, or flex-box based layouts, or scrollable container when lists are too long for the parent container
-- optimized UX to clearly indicate open/closed folders, selected items and feedback on user input
+- Optimized UX to clearly indicate open/closed folders, selected items and feedback on user input
-- optimized for long object labels: ellipsis when labels become too large for container
+- Toggle support for long-object labels with `truncateLongText` prop
-- **NEW** title attributes on hover for truncated labels that are too long for container
+- Title attributes on hover for truncated labels that are too long for container
-- optimized for deeply nested structures: container becomes scrollable when nested items might become hidden outside of container
-- empty indicator: if no data is provided, display a message to the user
-- loading indicator: indicate that the component is not ready
-- no data indicator: if no data is provided or the Node list is empty, displays a default message
-- **NEW** all messages fulling customisable
-- **NEW** user-specifiable render methods for _Nodes_, _Leaves_, and _Icons_, see **Custom renderers** below)
+- Toggle support for empty folders with `displayEmpty` prop
+- Customizable component message strings with `messages` prop (no data, empty folders, loading)
+- Display a loading indicator and nothing when in loading state with `loading` prop
-- **NEW** opt-in animated micro-interactions for opening/closing folders
+- Opt-in animated micro-interactions for opening/closing folders
-- **NEW** multi-select API! hold your OS's `meta` key or `ctrl` key to be able to select/deselect multiple-nodes (see **Adding controls => Programatically selecting multiple elements** below)
+- Multi-select API! hold your OS's `meta` key or `ctrl` key to be able to select/deselect multiple-nodes
+- **NEW** imperative API via export `useReactTreeApi` hook.
+Pass the ref to the componenta (see **Imperative API** below
+- **NEW** new context-based state management for better maintainability and handling of business logic
+- **NEW** moved react and styled components to `peerDependencies`
+- **NEW** Custom render functions for nodes and icons (full node context passed to render function with open/selected status)

 ## Add to a project